If you spend a lot of time online then the chances are that you’ve interacted with a website supported by Apache Web Server.

 Anturis is an application monitoring platform that has its own Apache monitoring tool.
 The Apache monitor collects metrics such as the number of busy workers, number of idle workers, requests per second, Kbytes served per second, Kbytes per request, CPU usage, and memory consumption.

-The tool also monitors traffic data too (which is useful for detecting common types of cyberattacks like DDOS attacks).
+The tool also monitors network traffic data too (which is useful for detecting common types of cyberattacks like DDOS attacks).
 These metrics include the number of requests per second, number of bytes served per second, and the average number of bytes per request.

 In terms of configuration, Anturis uses both agent-based monitoring and agentless monitoring.
 You can access the program through a web-based GUI.
 In the event that you miss any important information here, the program has email alerts to keep you posted about performance issues.